Pandemic Recovery Data Resources

 NCPRO created a data resource guide to help our partners make data searching more efficient.
 While the resources cover a variety of popular data categories, it does not represent an exhaustive list.
 It is possible to assign data into different categories; for example, wage rates can be labeled under Business & Industry or Workforce.
 The resource guide includes the following data categories:

-- Businesses & Industry: general industry data and specific industry data
+• Businesses and Industry: general industry data and specific industry data

-- Housing & Construction: housing permits, construction activity, and sales activity
+• Housing and Construction: housing permits, construction activity, and sales activity

 In addition, the NC Department of Commerce has developed a dedicated research manual specifically focused on economic issues which offers a wealth of information covering various topics including labor market data, state industry profiles, grants, incentive programs, and more.